mdm373/btree-fun/README.md

 # Playing with Binary Trees In TS
-> Because we where so terrible at it last time 😭
+> Because we were so terrible at it last time 😭